yeshrikki29/Java/Pass-by-Value||Reference__README.md

 # Pass By Reference vs. Pass By Value
-When passing arguments to a method in Java, there are two ways in which the value of the argument can be passed: pass by reference and pass by value.
+> When passing arguments to a method in Java, there are two ways in which the value of the argument can be passed: pass by reference and pass by value.
 It is important to understand the difference between these two concepts, as they have different implications for how the method will behave.

 > ## ***Pass By Value***
+>>**Calling or invoking a method by passing primitive data type.**
-> In pass by value, the value of the argument is copied and passed to the method.
-This means that any changes made to the argument inside the method do not affect the original value of the argument outside the method.
+>>> In pass by value, the value of the argument is copied and passed to the method.
+This means that any changes made to the argument inside the method do not affect the original value of the argument outside the method. ...

 > ### Example: